storyfeet/dugi_bialan/content/works/little_red.md

 # The wolf came inside, and ate up this granny in one mouthful

-is-ezan wei elein lon elein is-ma, wei ensa ei man liabei is-ma, da wei lugin egin ei is-ma.
+is-ezan wei elein ei elein is-ma, wei ensa ei man liabei is-ma, da wei lugin egin ei is-ma.

 # He put on her clothes, and got into her bed in order to look like her.